Abdoucama10/Mydfir-30day-Microsoft-Challenge/README.md

 ---

 ## 📘 Project Overview
-**The MyDFIR 30-Day Microsoft Challenge** documents 30 days learning to build and operate a Cloud SOC using Microsoft security tools.
+**The MyDFIR 30-Day Microsoft Challenge is a hands-on learning journey that spans 30 days, focused on building and operating a cloud-based Security Operations Center (SOC) using Microsoft security tools.**

 **Tools used**
 - Microsoft Sentinel